 If emergency medics respond to your accident, let them take your child to the ER if they recommend it.
-Emergency medical personnel are trained to evaluate accident injuries, and if they believe your child needs attention at the hospital, it’s wise to listen.
+Emergency medical personnel get trained to evaluate accident injuries, and if they believe your child needs attention at the hospital, it’s wise to listen.

 Many minor accidents fall into a gray area.
 Your children may not be bleeding and may not seem to have any trouble moving around.
-They may not have cried much.
 If they are old enough, they may tell you they feel fine.
 This can lead you to think that your child didn’t get hurt.

 - Your child tells you something hurts or that they feel dizzy or have a headache.

-- You notice changes or symptoms, such as excessive crying or fussiness, a change in appetite, vomiting or personality changes.
+- You notice changes or symptoms, such as excessive crying or fussiness, a change in appetite, vomiting, or personality changes.

 Yes, a trip to the emergency room can help you make a strong insurance claim.
 Georgia law allows car accident victims to recover the full cost of their injuries from whoever caused the accident.
 That means you should be able to get the cost of emergency room care, other treatment for you and your children, and the cost to repair or replace your car.

 But if you wait too long to get medical attention, the car insurance company may try to deny your claim.
-It may say your child wasn’t really injured in the accident, or wasn’t hurt as badly as you claim.
+It may say your child wasn’t really injured in the accident or wasn’t hurt as badly as you claim.
 A trip to the emergency room shows that you knew your child was hurt, and it can prove the types of injuries caused by the accident.